 As amazing and fulfilling as it is to be focusing on the future of your career, creating new opportunities, and planning holiday after holiday with money you don’t yet have, it’s easy to lose sight of what you’re doing right now.
 Yes, it’s always good to set goals, but making sure you’re doing your current job to the best of your ability is just as important.
 If you’re constantly looking ahead, then you could end up missing out on opportunities that are already well within your reach, whether that’s an exciting upcoming project, or simply the chance to bond with your colleagues in the morning tea break.

 If that’s one slice of cheese too many for your liking, or you’re just about ready to explode with self-appreciation, we hope it’s given you some food for thought when it comes to showing yourself some love at this hyper-romantic time of year.
-If you’re feeling particularly inspired, why not get started by checking out our range of project management, digital marketing, data science and IT service management courses?
+If you’re feeling particularly inspired, why not get started by checking out our range of project management, data science and IT service management courses?
 Go on, treat yourself.